Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Option D: Update the IAM policy attached to the role in the target account to be.
 ![Question 24 option D](images/question24_D.png)

-### A company hosts a web application on an Apache.
-Web server.
+### A company hosts a web application on an Apache Web server.
 The application runs on Amazon EC2 instances that are in an Auto Scaling group.
-The company configured the EC2 instances to send the Apache.
-Web server logs to an Amazon CloudWatch Logs group that the company has configured to expire after 1 year.
-Recently, the company discovered in the Apache.
-Web server logs that a specific IP address is sending suspicious requests to the.
-Web application.
-A security engineer wants to analyze the past week of Apache.
-Web server logs to determine how many requests that the IP address sent and the corresponding URLs that the IP address requested.
+The company configured the EC2 instances to send the Apache Web server logs to an Amazon CloudWatch Logs group that the company has configured to expire after 1 year.
+Recently, the company discovered in the Apache Web server logs that a specific IP address is sending suspicious requests to the Web application.
+A security engineer wants to analyze the past week of Apache Web server logs to determine how many requests that the IP address sent and the corresponding URLs that the IP address requested.
 What should the security engineer do to meet these requirements with the LEAST effort?

 - [ ] Export the CloudWatch Logs group data to Amazon S3.
 Use Amazon Macie to query the logs for the specific IP address and the requested URLs.
 - [ ] Configure a CloudWatch Logs subscription to stream the log group to an Amazon OpenSearch Service cluster.
 Use OpenSearch Service to analyze the logs for the specific IP address and the requested URLs.